drashland/website-v2/docs/drash/v2.x/2_tutorials/2_resources/1_creating_a_resource.md

 `resources` config.

-In the example code below, the `HomeResource` class is the only resource that will be regisrered by the server.
+In the example code below, the `HomeResource` class is the only resource that will be registered by the server.

 ```typescript
 // File: app.ts